 What I’m writing about this week, No2: Raparees

-I’m writing a novel about the wars in Ireland between the forces of William of Orange and King James II (Blood’s Campaign, published in October 2019), which stars my semi-fictional hero, the brilliant artilleryman and sometime spy Holcroft Blood.
+I’m writing a novel about the wars in Ireland between the forces of William of Orange and King James II (Blood’s Campaign, to be published in November 2019), which stars my semi-fictional hero, the brilliant artilleryman and sometime spy Holcroft Blood.
 I was expecting to write about bitter sieges and pitched battles, great slaughters and heroic last stands.
 And there are plenty of those in the history of the period and in the novel.
 But some of the most important fighting in this savage war was conducted by small gangs of irregular Irish soldiers known raparees.

 17th-century Irish guerrillas